Rape: Statistics

 The humanitarian news organization IRIN claims that an estimated "500,000 rapes are committed annually in South Africa once called 'the world's rape capital.'
 The country has some of the highest incidences of child sexual abuse in the world with more than 67,000 cases of rape and sexual assaults against children reported in 2000, with welfare groups believing that unreported incidents could be up to 10 times higher.
 Current data suggest that the incidence of rape has risen significantly in India.

 Most rape research and reports of rape are limited to male–female forms of rape.
 Research on male-on-male and female-on-male rape is rare.
 Fewer than one in ten male–male rapes are reported.
 As a group, males who have been raped by either gender often get little services and support, and legal systems are often ill-equipped to deal with this type of crime.
 Instances in which the perpetrator is female may not be clear and can lead to dismissing women as sexual aggressors, which can obscure the dimensions of the problem.
-Research also suggests that men with sexually aggressive peers have a higher chance of reporting coercive or forced sexual intercourse outside gang circles than men without such sexually aggressive peers.
+Research also suggests that men with peers who display sexually aggressive behaviour are more likely to adopt the same behaviour.

 Risk factors vary among different ethnicities in the United States.
 About one third of African American adolescent females report encountering some form of sexual assault including rape.
 One in three Native American women will experience sexual assault, more than twice the national average for American women.